h-cheema/AutoHotKey___Volume-Control-Script/README.md

 ## Why and how I use this script:
 I have a USB sound card (plugged into the rear of my computer) for my desktop speakers, and I use the built in headphone jack in the front of my computer for my headphones and microphone.
 Whenever I wanted to switch between headphones and speakers, I had to either unplug my headphones from the jack or change the device from the windows task bar speaker icon.
 This script turned all of that process into a single click.

+This is the USB sound card I use: https://www.amazon.ca/TROND-External-Adapter-Integrated-Microphone/dp/B07L56C28R/ref=sr_1_7?keywords=sound+card+usb&qid=1589827739&sr=8-7
+It acts as a separate audio device from the built in realtek audio device that handles the standard 3.5mm jacks on my computer.
+Some other devices you can use include HDMI sound output (from your graphics card or motherboard), PCIe sound cards, usb audio interfaces and so on.
+You could even find a way to logically separate one audio device into two, but I haven't found a way myself, otherwise I would have done that with the front and rear jacks of my computer.

 &nbsp;
 ## How to use this script
 Once the script is installed and running, these are the default key-combos to activate the shortcuts.
 They can be changed to your preference by editing the script with notepad or an IDE.
 (Check the section "Modifying this script")